ekoops/domain_adaptive_visual_object_detection/README.md

 export VOC_ROOT=/absolute/path/to/this/repo/datasets/VOC0712_ClipArt1k
 export CLIPART_ROOT=/absolute/path/to/this/repo/datasets/CLIPART
 ```
-#### Preparing the domain-transferred images
+#### Prepare the domain-transferred images
 CycleGAN produces in the DT step a folder `datasets/VOC0712_ClipArt1k` with a structure similar
 to the `datasets/VOC` one.
 However, `datasets/VOC0712_ClipArt1k` does not contain the annotations
 needed for the SSD fine-tuning.
 In order to provide valid annotations, it is sufficient to reuse
-the same annotations of the `datasets/VOC/VOC2007` and `datasets/VOC/VOC2012`folders moving in the
+the same annotations of the `datasets/VOC/VOC2007` and `datasets/VOC/VOC2012`folders.
+Move in the
-repository root folder and creating the following symbolic links:
+repository root folder and create the following symbolic links:

 ```
 ln -s ../../VOC/VOC2007/SegmentationObject datasets/VOC0712_ClipArt1k/VOC2007/SegmentationObject